Dan Walker on bike accident: 'My whole body aches'

 Mr Walker shared the news of his accident on social media, where he praised the NHS and spoke about his helmet.

 But his message received some backlash.
-Motorists were angry he was "on the road at all" and that the driver hadn't "finished the job" - and some cyclists accused him of victim blaming by "talking about helmets at all when the real problem was, they said, "idiots in their tanks".
+Motorists were angry he was "on the road at all" and that the driver hadn't "finished the job" - and some cyclists accused him of victim blaming by "talking about helmets at all" when the real problem was, they said, "idiots in their tanks".

 Mr Walker continued: "However I choose to get from A to B, I never feel like I'm in a war and I don't think it's 'my road'.
-My helmet is smashed and I'm glad that it wasn't my head.
+My helmet is smashed and I'm glad that it wasn't my head."

 He added his teeth still "feel bruised" and he has an ulcer "the size of a 20p piece" under his front lip.